ilyasergey/YSC2229/source/week-01a_intro.rst

-Some real-world problems might require multiple algorithms to solve, for instance move-and tag problem, in which a number of robots need to awake in a shortest possible perios of time, by waking up each other.
+Some real-world problems might require multiple algorithms to solve, for instance move-and tag problem, in which a number of robots need to awake in a shortest possible period of time, by waking up each other.

 Data structures
 ---------------